A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Challenges and Future Directions

-Unlike other fields such as computer vision or natural language processing, there are relatively few publicly available, standardized benchmark datasets for synthetic network traffic evaluation.
+\textbf{Lack of Benchmark Datasets:} Unlike other fields such as computer vision or NLP, there are relatively few publicly available, standardized benchmark datasets for synthetic network traffic evaluation.
 This makes it difficult to compare the performance of different synthesis approaches, especially for privacy-preserving techniques.